De Havilland Vampire: Norway

-The Royal Norwegian Air Force (RNoAF) purchased a total of 20 Vampires F.3s, 36 FB.52s and six T.55 trainers.
+The Royal Norwegian Air Force (RNoAF) purchased a total of 20 Vampire F.3s, 36 FB.52s and six T.55 trainers.
 The Vampire was in Norwegian use as a fighter from 1948 to 1957, equipping a three-squadron Vampire wing stationed at Gardermoen.
 In 1957, the type was withdrawn when the RNoAF decided to re-equip with the Republic F-84G Thunderjet.
 In 1955, the Vampire trainers were replaced by the Lockheed T-33, these aircraft were returned to the United Kingdom and saw later use by the Royal Air Force.